Conroe Boating Accident Lawyer

-Boating negligence can occur any time operators or vessel owners aren’t complying with safety regulations in the Texas Water Safety Act.
-If a boat operator is intoxicated or fails to have the required safety gear onboard, he or she is being negligent.
-If that person’s negligence contributes to an accident that you were injured in, he or she may be held liable for their actions or negligent inaction.
+Boating negligence can occur any time operators or vessel owners aren’t complying with safety regulations outlined by the Texas Water Safety Act.
+That is to say, if a boat operator is intoxicated or fails to have the required safety gear on board, he or she is being negligent.
+If that person’s negligence contributes to an accident, he or she may be held liable for their actions or negligent inaction.

 Texas Water Safety Act

 The Texas Water Safety Act is a collection of laws that regulate boating in the state.
-These regulations include information on safety equipment requirements, boat registration and operator regulations.
-Listed below are just a few of the rules found in the Texas Water Safety Act.
+Most importantly, these regulations include information on safety equipment requirements, boat registration, and operator regulations.

-- Children under 13 are specifically prohibited from operating a Personal Watercraft (PWC), which can include jet skis and wet bikes, unless accompanied on board by a person at least 18 years of age who can lawfully operate the PWC.
+- Children under 13 are prohibited from operating Personal Watercraft (PWC).
+This includes Jet Skis and wet bikes unless accompanied on board by a person at least 18 years of age who can lawfully operate the PWC.

 - No person may operate or give permission for the operation of a vessel that is not provided with the required safety equipment.